the13monkey/immcoinvestments/README.md

-# IMMCO Investments Company Website + CMS
+# IMMCO Investments Company Website
-### This is a Laravel powered company website with customized CRUD CMS at the backend.
-IMMCO Investments is a private financing company located in Beverly Hills, California.
+### IMMCO Investments is a private financing company located in Beverly Hills, California.
+Its company website uses Bootstrap, jQuery, Sass to function responsively and efficiently.
+Its backend customized CRUD CMS is built on Laravel.
 ### Features of this website is as below:
 - Full-width HTML 5 video background
 - Responsive design via Bootstrap 4 + Sass